iamdempa/OAuth-SSD-Assignment-2/README.md

 npm start
 ```

+a.
 This will run the application in your localhost environment with port `5000`
+b.
+Head over to your favourite browser and hit `localhost:5000`